-T Ref , KEY CONTROLS OR PROCESSES IN PLACE TO MITIGATE RISK If you cannot implement all controls below, you must consider if you can safely undertake the activity Where likelihood of transmission remains High, you must consider if it is acceptable to proceed.
-Likeli trans with con COMMENTS If you cannot implement all controls Devices guidance at and of 1B Pupils who are clinically extremely vulnerable (previously shielded) or clinically vulnerable These pupils can return to school, in line with the government guidance.
+Ref Activity/Area KEY CONTROLS OR PROCESSES IN PLACE TO MITIGATE RISK If you cannot implement all controls below, you must consider if you can safely undertake the activity Where likelihood of transmission remains High, you must consider if it is acceptable to proceed.
+Likelihood of transmission with all key controls in place COMMENTS If you cannot implement all controls owner / Lead officer 18 vulnerable (previously shielded) or clinically vulnerable These pupils can return to school, in line with the government guidance.
 They should be assisted to socially distance where applicable.
 If a local rate of disease rises, clinically extremely vulnerable children may be advised to temporarily shield again, hence be temporarily absent from school.
 These children should take advice from their specialist health professional and, where applicable, the school should support the child in following this advice.
 Families can be referred to the school nursing team, who will individually be able to discuss their concerns and risks.
 Parents advised in letter 15.07.20.
-Medium Review guidance at end of August and email parents/publish on website.
 Liaise with health professionals and school nursing team re individual cases.
-MC 1C Household members of pupils and staff who are clinically extremely vulnerable (previously shielded) or clinically vulnerable The staff and pupils living in households with extremely clinically vulnerable persons should attend school as normal.
+MC 1C and staff who are clinically extremely vulnerable (previously shielded) or clinically vulnerable The staff and pupils living in households with extremely clinically vulnerable persons should attend school as normal.
 The pupils and staff should follow the government about personal hygiene measures and social distancing as far as practical, both at school and in the home environment.
 Pupils and staff members should be supported by the school to follow personal hygiene and social distancing best practices.
 Reminder to staff at inset day and to pupils as part of curriculum and welcome back PPT.
 Families can be referred to the school nursing team, who will individually be able to discuss their concerns and risks.
-Low Liaise with school nursing team re individual cases.
-MC 2 Classroom/general activities Consistent groups of pupils and related staff identified, to minimise the numbers of people each individual interacts with (see B5 above) - in primary settings, the cohort will often be a class of about 30 pupils and their staff (minimising other persons in room except in an emergency).
+Liaise with school nursing team re individual cases.
+MC 2 activities Consistent groups of pupils and related staff identified, to minimise the numbers of people each individual interacts with (see B5 above) - in primary settings, the cohort will often be a class of about 30 pupils and their staff (minimising other persons in room except in an emergency).
 Consideration can be given to other combinations of classes where the curriculum requires.
-Where cohorts/consistent groups are bigger than one class, if a member of the cohort is diagnosed with Covid-19, the entire cohort may be advised by Public Medium Grouping Children will be in Bubbles of 2 year groups: EYFS / Nursery and Reception KS1 / Y1 & Y2 LKS2 / Y3 & Y4 UKS2 / Y5 & Y6 MC & HC
+Where cohorts/consistent groups are bigger than one class, if a member of the cohort is diagnosed with Covid-19, the entire cohort may be advised by Public Grouping Children will be in Bubbles of 2 year groups: EYFS / Nursery and Reception KS1 / Y1 & Y2 LKS2 / Y3 & Y4 UKS2 / Y5 & Y6 MC & HC